 The WEVAS® program can be seen as an important step in an overall system plan to address the issue of safely working with people in agitated and aggressive states.
 It respects existing staff skills and allows for individual differences.
 Its modular format and use of locally identified leaders allows employers some control in its implementation although trainers are under contractual obligation to maintain the integrity of the overall training.

 This training model focuses on verbal communication skills with an emphasis on those skills that assist people in moving from problem states towards competent states.
 It is seen as an integral part of an overall plan to develop Safe and Caring environments and fits with Workplace Safety and Health regulations.

 Those who are successful in completing the five-day training program will be certified as WEVAS® Trainers by WEVAS Incorporated and will enter into an agreement with WEVAS Incorporated that grants them the right to use WEVAS® training materials, use the WEVAS® name and duplicate participant materials when offering the WEVAS® Training Program through their place of employment.

 Orientation of the Program

 WEVAS® was developed by Neil Butchard, PhD, C. Psych, and Robert Spencler, MA, PA.
-The program is based upon the concept that people have times when they are in an optimal state referred to as the Competent State.
-Sometimes people drop out of this state.
-They move into problem states where they become anxious, agitated, aggressive or even assaultive.
+The program is based upon the concept that people have times when they are in an optimal state, referred to as the Competent State.
+Sometimes people drop out of this state and move into problem states in which they become anxious, agitated, aggressive or even assaultive.
 The communication skills that we use to enable people to return to the competent state are referred to as the WEVAS® Skills.
 This program is designed to help develop and improve these skills.